 Picture by Authority Dental under CC 2.0 license

-Your dentist might decide that you will need additional visits to the office.
+During your appointment, your dentist might decide that you need additional procedures to prepare for the extraction.

 PROCEDUREAVERAGE COSTCOST RANGE